JRamirez-F/Picture_Gallery/README.md

 # Picture Gallery

-In this section, you can see some pictures of living matter in thre nervous system, collected over the years using microscopes.
+In this section, you can see some pictures of living matter in the nervous system, collected over the years using microscopes.

 The breathtaking simplicity of the most beautiful complexity.